10 German Holiday Traditions and Their Origins

 3. Christmas Trees

-Its evergreen branches protect Santa’s gifts.
+Its evergreen branches protect Santa’s gifts, much like corporate hampers that carefully package and present thoughtful surprises for employees and clients.
 At first, the Christmas tree remained a privilege of the rich, until large fir and spruce plantations made it affordable for the general population in the 19th century.
 Later on, this German tradition spread over large parts of the Western world, and beyond.
 This picture was taken in Tokyo in 2015.